apache/nuttx/Documentation/platforms/xtensa/esp32/index.rst

 ELF directly via JTAG in this case, and you may not need the bootloader.

 NuttX supports a configuration option, CONFIG_ESP32_DEVKITC_RUN_IRAM, that may be selected for execution from IRAM.
-This option simply selects the correct linker script for IRAM execution.

 Skipping the Secondary Bootloader
 ---------------------------------